-A new heart is God's creature, and he hath promised to create it in us.
-A creating power cannot only bring something out of nothing, but contrary out of contrary.
+A new heart is God's creature, and he hath promised to create it in us, Ps. li.
+10, Eph. ii.
+10. A creating power can, not only bring something out of nothing, but contrary out of contrary.
 Where we are sure of God's truth, let us never question that power to which all things are possible.
-If our hearts were as ill, as God is powerful and good, there were some ground of discouragement.
+If our hearts were as ill as God is powerful and good, there were some ground of discouragement.
 In what measure we give up our hearts to God, in that measure we are sure to receive them better.
-That grace which enlargeth the heart to desire good, is therefore given, that God may increase it, being both a part and a pledge of further grace.
-There is a promise of pouring clean water upon us, which faith must sue out.
+That grace which enlargeth the heart to desire good is therefore given that God may increase it, being both a part and a pledge of further grace, Ezek. xxxvi.
+25. There is a promise of pouring clean water upon us which faith must sue out.
 Christ hath taken upon him to purge his spouse, and make her fit for himself, Eph. v.
+26, 27.

+Obj.
 But I have many wants and defects to be supplied.

-It pleaseth him, that in Christ all fulness shall dwell, from whose fulness grace sufficient is dispensed to us, answerable to the measure of our faith, whereby we fetch it from the fountain.
+Ans.
+It pleaseth him that in Christ 'all fulness shall dwell,' Col. i.
+19, from whose fulness grace sufficient is dispensed to us answerable to the measure of our faith, whereby we fetch it from the fountain.
 The more we trust, the more we have.
-When we look therefore to our own want, we should look withal to Christ's fulness, and his nearness to us, and take advantage from our misery to rest upon his all-sufficiency, whose fulness is ours, as himself is.
-Our fulness with our life is hid in Christ, and distilled into us, in such measure as his wisdom thinketh fit, and as showeth him to be a free agent, and yet so as the blame for want of grace lieth upon us, seeing he is beforehand with us in his offers of grace, and our own consciences will tell us, that our failings are more from cherishing of some lust, than from unwillingness in him to supply us with grace.
+When we look, therefore, to our own want, we should look withal to Christ's fulness and his nearness to us, and take advantage from our misery to rest upon his all-sufficiency whose fulness is ours, as himself is.
+Our fulness, with our life, is hid in Christ, and distilled into us in such measure as his wisdom thinketh fit and as sheweth him to be a free agent, and yet so as the blame for want of grace lieth upon us, seeing he is beforehand with us in his offers of grace; and our own consciences will tell us that our failings are more from cherishing of some lust than from unwillingness in him to supply us with grace.

+Obj.
 But God is of pure eyes, and cannot endure such services as I perform.

-Though God be of pure eyes, yet he looks upon us in him who is blameless and without spot, who by virtue of his sweet-smelling sacrifice, appears for us in heaven, and mingles his odours with our services, and in him will God be known to us by the name of a kind father, not only in pardoning our defects, but accepting our endeavours.
-We offer our services to God, not in our own name, but in the name of our high priest, who takes them from us, and presents them to his Father, as stirred up by his spirit, and perfumed by his obedience.
-Jonas's prayer was mingled with a great deal of passion and imperfection, yet God could discern something of his own in it, and pity and pardon the rest.
+Ans.
+Though God be of pure eyes, yet he looks upon us in 'Him who is blameless and without spot,' Heb. ix.
+14, who, by virtue of his sweet-smelling sacrifice, appears for us in heaven, and mingles his odours with our services;

-CHAP.
-XXIV.
+and in him will God be known to us by the name of a kind Father, not only in pardoning our defects, but accepting our endeavours.
+We offer our services to God, not in our own name, but in the name of our High Priest, who takes them from us, and presents them to his Father as stirred up by his Spirit and perfumed by his obedience.
+Jonah's prayer was mingled with a great deal of passion and imperfection, yet God could discern something of his own in it, and pity and pardon the rest.

-Of outward Troubles disquieting the Spirit: and Comforts in them.
+CHAPTER XXIV.-Of outward troubles disquieting the spirit, and comforts in them.

-A S for the outward evils that we meet withal in this life, they are either such, 1.
-As deprive us of the comforts our nature is supported withal; or else, 2. they bring such misery upon our nature or condition that hinders our well-being in this world.
+As for the outward evils that we meet withal in this life, they are either such, 1, As deprive us of the comforts our nature is supported withal; or else, 2, They bring such misery upon our nature or condition that hinders our well-being in this world.